dsuryd/dotNetify-Elements/DevApp/server/Docs/DateTimeField.md

-﻿The element to accept date input.
+﻿The element to accept date and/or time input.

 [inset]